komushi/ggp-func-py-gocheckin/design/SECURITY_USE_CASES.md

 **Status**: Implemented (current behavior)

 **Scenario**: A guest with a valid reservation approaches the door.
-The system recognizes their face and, when a clicked event is received for a specific lock, unlocks that lock.
+The system recognizes their face and, when a clicked event is received for a specific lock, unlocks that lock. **STAFF members are treated identically** — they also unlock doors when clicked.

 **Trigger**: Motion detected at camera → face detection starts

 **Input**:
 - Camera frame with face
-- ACTIVE member database (guests with current reservations)
+- All member databases loaded: ACTIVE, INACTIVE, STAFF, BLOCKLIST
+- Face category assignment (see UC3: Face Category Attribute table)

 **Logic**:
-- Detect faces in frame
+- Detect faces in frame (SCRFD)
+- Extract embeddings (ArcFace)
-- Compare each face against ACTIVE member embeddings
+- Compare against ALL categories: ACTIVE, INACTIVE, STAFF, BLOCKLIST
+- Assign category based on priority matching (highest priority match wins)
-- If similarity > threshold → MATCH
+- If category = ACTIVE or STAFF and similarity > threshold → authorized, unlock eligible

 **Output**:
 - Unlock door (only when clicked event received for a specific lock — see Camera-Lock Patterns)
 - Publish `member_detected` to IoT
-- Save annotated snapshot to S3
+- Save annotated snapshot to S3 (for both ACTIVE and STAFF)
-- Log check-in event
+- Log check-in event (ACTIVE) or staff entry (STAFF)

 **Data Source**:
-- TBL_RESERVATION (active reservations)
+- TBL_RESERVATION (active reservations, staff reservations)
 - TBL_MEMBER (face embeddings)

+**STAFF Handling**: STAFF members are treated **identically** to ACTIVE members:
+- Both are authorized and can trigger unlock when clicked event arrives
+- Both save face snapshots to S3
+- Both publish `member_detected` to IoT
+- The `category` attribute distinguishes them ('STAFF' vs 'ACTIVE') for logging purposes
+- Session state uses `authorized_member_matched` flag (covers both ACTIVE and STAFF)

 **Key Behaviors**:
-- Unlock is a **one-time side effect**: once an active member is identified and the door unlocks, the unlock action is not repeated, but the detection loop **continues running** for the full timer duration
+- Unlock is a **one-time side effect**: once an authorized member (ACTIVE or STAFF) is identified and the door unlocks, the unlock action is not repeated, but the detection loop **continues running** for the full timer duration
 - All other UCs continue to fire on every subsequent frame after unlock
 - Only one member needs to match for unlock
 - On cameras without locks (Pattern P1), UC1 still runs but publishes `member_detected` without unlock action (log only)
 - On cameras with locks (Pattern P2), ONVIF starts the session in surveillance mode (no unlock possible).
 A clicked event upgrades the session to unlock mode for the specific lock
-- If `active_member_matched=true` already when clicked arrives, unlock immediately (no need to re-present face — Decision 30)
+- If `authorized_member_matched=true` already when clicked arrives, unlock immediately (no need to re-present face — Decision 30)
+- Face recognition runs even when ACTIVE is empty — ensures UC5 (BLOCKLIST/INACTIVE) and UC3 (UNKNOWN) work at vacant properties

 ---

-## UC2: Tailgating Detection [NEW]
+## UC2: Tailgating Detection [REMOVED]

-**Status**: To be implemented

-**Scenario**: After an authorized guest unlocks the door, an unauthorized person follows them through before the door closes.

-**Trigger**: Part of the continuous detection loop — fires when an unknown face appears in any frame after `unlocked=true` has been set in the current session (only possible after a clicked event triggers unlock)

-**Input**:
-- Camera frames (continuous detection loop, same as all other UCs)
-- ACTIVE member database
-- Session state: `unlocked=true`

-**Logic**:
-- UC1 matched and clicked event triggered unlock, setting `unlocked=true` at some frame
-- Subsequent frames detect a face that doesn't match ANY active member → TAILGATING
-- This is not a separate detection phase — it is the normal per-frame identification (UC3) combined with the knowledge that the door is already open

-**Output**:
-- Publish `tailgating_alert` to IoT
-- Include: cam_ip, authorized_member, timestamp, snapshot of unknown face
-- Do NOT prevent access (door already unlocked)

-**Configuration**:
-- `TAILGATE_WINDOW_SEC`: Duration to monitor after unlock (default: 10s)

-**Key Behaviors**:
-- Does not prevent access (too late — door already open)
-- Alert is informational for security review
-- Multiple unauthorized faces = multiple alerts
-- UC2 fires in addition to UC3 (the unknown face is both logged AND flagged as tailgating)
+**Status**: Removed — functionality covered by UC3 (Unknown Face) and UC5 (Non-Active Member)

+**Rationale**: UC2 overlapped with UC3 and UC5.
+An "unauthorized person after unlock" is either:
+- A known BLOCKLIST person → UC5 handles with HIGH priority alert
+- An unknown person → UC3 handles with logging

+No separate tailgating alert is needed.

 ---